 Creating new time entries from your calendar

 Once you’ve connected your calendar app, you’ll be able to quickly create new time entries from your calendar events.

 - Click the New Time Entry button on the Day view of your timesheet to open a “drawer” with the current day’s calendar events.

-- The calendar drawer won’t display on the Week view, and it won’t show all-day events.
+- The calendar drawer won’t display on the Week view.

 - If you have multiple calendars, you can switch between them at the top of the calendar drawer.
 For Google Calendar, the dropdown will show only calendars that are visible in Google Calendar itself.
 For Outlook.com Calendar, the dropdown will show all calendars you have access to.

 - Click the calendar event you’d like to create a time entry for.

 - All-day events and declined events won't be shown.